Brandon Lowe Player Props: Rays vs. White Sox

-The Tampa Bay Rays and Brandon Lowe, who went 1-for-4 with a home run and two RBI last time out, take on Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.
+After going 0-for-4 in his last game, Brandon Lowe and the Tampa Bay Rays face the Chicago White Sox (who will start Lucas Giolito) at 1:40 PM ET on Sunday.

-In his most recent game, he hit a home run while going 1-for-4 against the White Sox.
+In his previous game he had a hitless showing (0-for-4) against the White Sox.

 Brandon Lowe Game Info & Props vs. the White Sox